An Effective Incorporating Heterogeneous Knowledge Curriculum Learning for Sequence Labeling: Method

 \section{Method}

-The framework proposed in this study consists of three main components: a teacher sequence labeling model, a student sequence labeling model, and a TCL training strategy.
-It is worth noting that the TCL is independent of the sequence labeling model.
-In line with previous studies, we adopt an encoder-to-decoder framework for the sequence labeling model, where the encoder is typically a pre-trained language model (PLM), and the decoder can be either a conditional random field (CRF) layer or a Softmax layer.
-Figure~\ref{f2} illustrates the overall architecture of the proposed model.
+The framework proposed in this study consists of three main components: a teacher sequence labeling model, a student sequence labeling model, and a DCL training strategy.
+It is worth noting that the DCL is independent of the sequence labeling model.

 Following previous works \cite{Zhang_Yu_Fu_2018,em:41,em:39}, in sequence labeling tasks, we feed an input sentence $X =\{x_1,...x_{i}...,x_{M}\} $ into the encoder, and the decoder then outputs a label sequence $Y^* = \{y_1^*,...y_{i}^*...y_{M}^*\} $, where $y_i^*$ represents a label from a pre-defined label set $T$, and $M$ denotes the length of sentence.